Home

 DEFENDING ENDANGERED SPECIES

-The Endangered Species Act’s rigorous, science-based approach to species conservation has resulted in unparalleled, clearly demonstrable gains for animals and plants at risk of extinction across the country.
-Fueled by citizen suits that compel sluggish government agencies to uphold the law and protect species — with the Center leading the country in the number of species protected, through petitions, lawsuits, and negotiation — the Act is the country’s number-one tool for conserving biodiversity.
-The Center has documented a number of its successes in U.S. regions and with key species on the state level and nationwide and continues to work on systematic assessments of the Act’s performance.
+Fueled by public participation that compels government agencies to uphold the law and protect species, the Act is the country’s number-one tool for conserving biodiversity.
+The Center for Biological Diversity — which leads the country in the number of species protected, through petitions, lawsuits and negotiation — has documented a number of the law’s successes in U.S. regions and with key species on the state level and nationwide and continues to work on systematic assessments of the Act’s performance.

 MILESTONES